emmottlab/scpImaging/README.md

 # scpImaging
 Package for curation, analysis and visualisation of cellenONE-based microscopy data, for example in single-cell proteomics experiments.
 This package offers capabilities to integrate with cellpose and cellprofiler workflows, enabling multiplet detection and cell phenotyping.

-This R package contains the R-based components of this workflow, please see the `Loi, Holmes et al. (2025) bioRxiv` preprint for details downloading the pre-trained Cellpose-SAM model for segmenting cellenONE images, or drag-and-drop cellprofiler workflow for cell phenotyping.
+This R package contains the R-based components of this workflow, please see the (coming soon!)`Loi, Holmes et al. (2025) bioRxiv` preprint for details downloading the pre-trained Cellpose-SAM model for segmenting cellenONE images, or drag-and-drop cellprofiler workflow for cell phenotyping.

 ![scpImaging Hex Sticker](https://github.com/emmottlab/scpImaging/blob/main/sticker/scpImaging_HexSticker.png)